thosgood/this-weeks-finds/markdown/51-100/week089.md

 This hocus-pocus may seem mystifying, but if you bear with me and work at it you'll see what I'm up to.
-I'm saying that essence of "multiplication" can be described very generally in a situation where you have a 2-category with an object x in it, a morphism s: x → x, and a 2-morphism M: ss =\> s.
+I'm saying that essence of "multiplication" can be described very generally in a situation where you have a 2-category with an object x in it, a morphism s: x \to x, and a 2-morphism M: ss =\> s.
 Often we are interested in situations like this where the "multiplication" M is associative, meaning that the composite